Cherrypick14/react_ecommerce_shop/README.md

-# The project was built with the folowing technologies:
+# The project was built with the following technologies:

 # Front-end- React
 # Back-end- Strapi